tiffanimarlowe/project_template/README.md

 For more information on the Matrice 600 drone technical specs, see: https://www.dji.com/matrice600

-To further validate our simulations and provide more realistic data in terms of package weight, size and delivery time, we completed a survey that compared 10 Amazon orders from 4 individuals.
+To further validate our simulations and provide more realistic data in terms of package weight, size and delivery time, we completed a survey that compared 10 Amazon orders from 4 individuals each.
 In doing so, we concluded that the average package size for delivery is about 10x5x8 inches in length (min size: 5x5x5, max size: 17x10x11) for packages that weighed 4lbs or less.
 Average delivery time was 2.0 days.
-We focused on packages of this weight to replicate the simulated drone max weight of 4lbs.
+We focused on packages of this weight to replicate the assumed simulated drone max carrying weight of 4lbs.
 For the purpose of the simulation, everything above this weight limited will not be offered for “Air Delivery”.

 ![Matrice 600 specs ](images/drone_endurance.png)